iiitg-plt/CS104/index.md

-### The tutorial class for G11 will be conducted on Friday 9:00 -9:55 am at LG-1 itself.
-The adjustment is only for this week.
+### The tutorial class for G11 will be conducted on Friday 9:00 - 9:55 am, venue- LG-1 itself.